JesseTG/melonds-ds/README.md

   Standalone melonDS supports emulating the DSi's cameras.
   Support in melonDS DS is planned, but has not yet been integrated.
-- **OpenGL Compute Shader Renderer:** melonDS introduced a new renderer that uses OpenGL compute shaders, enabling the accuracy of the software renderer with the upscaling of the legacy OpenGL renderer.
-  Support has not yet been integrated into melonDS DS.

 # Compatibility